 Transport: Transport within Singapore is mainly land-based.
 Almost all parts of Singapore are accessible by road, including islands such as Sentosa and Jurong Island.
 The other major form of transportation within Singapore is rail: the Mass Rapid Transit which runs the length and width of Singapore, and the Light Rail Transit which runs within a few neighbourhoods.
 The main island of Singapore is connected to the other islands by ferryboat services.

-Road: n Singapore, cars and other vehicles drive on the left side of the road, as in neighboring Malaysia.
+Road: In Singapore, cars and other vehicles drive on the left side of the road, as in neighbouring Malaysia.

 While making the Singapore student visa application, the total expenses for the first year of qualification plus plan for following year/s of study has to be shown which includes tuition fees & living expenses for course duration.
 These funds can be shown only in liquid forms.

-Visa processing time for visa varies from 4- 6 working weeks.
+Visa processing time varies from 4- 6 working weeks.